Generalized Wigner-Yanase Skew Information and the Affiliated Inequality: Introduction

 Here, $[A,B]=AB-BA$ denotes commutator.

 Equipped with the definition on $I(\rho,X)$ in (\ref{si}), it is tempting to formulate certain constraint similar to uncertainty relation to determine the accessibility of information in the measurement of incompatible observables.
-In Ref. \cite{luo03-exuie}, Luo constructed an uncertainty relation based on Wigner–Yanase skew information, the Theorem 2 therein.
+In Ref. \cite{luo03-exuie}, Luo constructed an uncertainty relation based on Wigner-Yanase skew information, the Theorem 2 therein.
 However, as pointed out in Refs. \cite{rivas08,hansen08,li09}, that theorem may have a problem and a counterexample was indeed given \cite{rivas08}.
 Later on, an even tighter inequality \cite{luo04} was obtained, and again it was also found beatable \cite{yanagi05}.
 Up to now, unfortunately, these problems still have no proper solutions yet.
 Besides, it is notable that in regard of the information content, an upper bound for skew information product of two incompatible observables is in some sense even meaningful, which tells us maximally how much information one may obtain.

 In this work, we introduce a family of measures about the amount of information, which satisfies the definition given by Wigner and Yanase \cite{wigner63}.
 Furthermore, the Wigner-Yanase skew information and quantum Fisher information belong to this family.
+It is worthy noting that the Wigner-Yanase skew information and quantum Fisher information have been widely employed to the research of quantum information, such as uncertainty relation \cite{dehesa07,gibilisco07,andai08,gibilisco08,toranzo15,zhang21,ren21-skew}, entanglement detection \cite{chen05,li13,hyllus12,akbari-kourbolagh19,hong15,ren21}, quantum coherence \cite{girolami14,karpat14,luo17}, and so forth.
+It is highly expected that the generalized skew information may impact on the quantum information science.
 We prove the convexity of the generalized skew information by means of a plain technique, which implies the correctness of Wigner-Yanase-Dyson conjecture.
-It should be noted that the conjecture had ever been proved by Lieb \cite{lieb73,nielsen10}, whereas subject to a sophisticated proof of the theorem therein.
+It should be noted that the conjecture had ever been proved by Lieb \cite{lieb73,nielsen10} and Hansen later \cite{hansen06,hansen08}, whereas subject to a sophisticated proof of the theorem therein.
 We obtain a lower bound for the generalized skew information of a pair of incompatible observables in arbitrary dimension, and in the meantime an upper bound for the qubit system.